adilhsnk/Chatbot/README.md

     "hi": ["Hello!", "Hi there!", "Hey!"],
-    "how are you": ["I'm doing well, thank you for asking.", "I'm great, thanks for asking!"], "what's your name": ["My name is Chatbot.", "You can call me Chatbot!"], "bye": ["Goodbye!", "See you later!", "Bye!"]
+    "how are you": ["I'm doing well, thank you for asking.", "I'm great, thanks for asking!"], "what's your name": ["My name is Chatbot.", "You can call me Chatbot!"], "what is your name": ["My name is Chatbot.", "You can call me Chatbot!"], "who are you": ["My name is Chatbot.", "You can call me Chatbot!"], "bye": ["Goodbye!", "See you later!", "Bye!"]
 }